KT Corporation: Hopes Of Positive Change With New CEO (NYSE:KT)

 Elevator Pitch

-I maintain a Neutral rating on Korean telecommunications service provider KT Corporation (KT) (OTC:KTCNF) [030200:KS].
+I maintain a Neutral rating on Korean telecommunications service provider KT Corporation (NYSE:KT) (OTC:KTCNF) [030200:KS].

 This is an update of my prior article on KT Corporation published on February 17, 2020.
 KT Corporation's share price has declined marginally by -6% from KRW25,000 as of February 14, 2020 to KRW24,850 as of June 1, 2020 since my last update.
 KT Corporation trades at 2.6 times consensus forward next twelve months EV/EBITDA, versus its historical five-year and 10-year mean forward consensus forward next twelve months EV/EBITDA multiples of 2.7 times and 3.3 times, respectively.
 The stock is also valued by the market at 0.45 times P/B, and offers a consensus forward FY2020 dividend yield of 4.5%.